SamBailey6194/ultimate_battleships/README.md

 - Only update the leaderboard if the users score is higher than their previous
 - Show the user directly where they ended up on the leaderboard
 - Have a search function on the leaderboard
+- Use a more robust Game ID creation method than datetime

 ## Testing